Piemonte and Valle d’Aosta Travel Guide

 Heading north from Piemonte into Valle d’Aosta, the A5 and SS26 road snake their way through the Bassa Valle (Lower Valley), peppered with ancient forts and castles.
-The Valle d’Aosta is dominated by the highest mountains in Europe, namely Mont Blanc, Gran Paradiso, Monte Rosa and the Matterhorn, and in winter the region sees plenty of skiers from Turin and Milan thanks to its excellent ski resorts.
+The Valle d’Aosta is dominated by the highest mountains in Europe, namely Mont Blanc, Gran Paradiso, Monte Rosa and the Matterhorn, and in winter the region sees plenty of skiers from Turin Dropdown content and Milan Dropdown content thanks to its excellent ski resorts Dropdown content.
 In summer it’s a popular destination too, with plenty of outdoor sports including mountain climbing and trekking.

 Backed by wooded hills and encircled by two rows of turreted walls, the Castello di Fénis is the result of various building campaigns between the twelfth and fifteenth centuries.
 The original manor house belonged to the Challants, Viscounts of Aosta, who added a semicircular stairway in the courtyard in the early fifteenth century.
 The courtyard is adorned with wonderful frescoes, including a courtly St George rescuing a princess from the clutches of a dragon, overlooked by a tribe of wise men and prophets brandishing moral maxims on curling scrolls.